 Day 1: ARRIVE IN BUDAPEST, HUNGARY.

-Welcome to Budapest, Hungary's lively capital sSpanning the banks of the Danube.
-The remainder of the day is free to start exploring Eastern Europe's most cosmopolitan metropolis.
+Welcome to Budapest, Hungary's lively capital.
+The remainder of the day is free to start exploring this exciting city.

 Day 2: BUDAPEST.

+Spanning the banks of the Danube, Budapest is one of Eastern Europe's liveliest cities.
 Whether you're seeing the sights, shopping for handcrafted embroidery or Herend porcelain, or basking in the coffee house culture over a rich cream cake in the renowned Gerbeaud Cafe, Budapest's unique energy is positively palatable.
 On your GUIDED SIGHTSEEING TOUR, see Hers' Square as well as the massive hilltop castle complex with its remarkable Fishermen's Bastion and 11th-century Matthias Church, the coronation spot of several Hungarian monarchs.
 Be sure to take note of the city's eight bridges-many famous sights in and of themselves-which connect ancient Buda on the right bank with Pest on the left.
 You may even want to walk across Chain Bridge, built in 1849 and a symbol of Budapest.
-An included visit to DOMUS VINORUM wine cellar, underground in the middle of Budapest, allows you a first TASTING of Hungarian wines in a very special atmosphere.
 (B)

 Day 3: BUDAPEST (EMBARKATION).